Request Quote » Request Quote »

 • Models are created to avoid clashes and conflicts between various construction members.

-After all the elements are created, they are checked for elevation, section and 3D view to make sure the elements are modeled correctly and complement the point cloud.
+After all the elements are created, they are checked for elevation, section, and 3D view to make sure the elements are modeled correctly and complement the point cloud.

 Parameters that need to be checked are:

-• Check the deviation between model and point cloud scans for each element so that tolerance accuracy is ensured.
+• Check the deviation between the model and point cloud scans for each element so that tolerance accuracy is ensured.

-• Ensure accuracy of categorization filters for properties such as work set, element category, material, element function, and phasing.
+• Ensure accuracy of categorization filters for properties such as work set, element category, material, element function and phasing.

-• Check for presence and accuracy of all the elements in plan, elevation and section view.
+• Check for presence and accuracy of all the elements in plan, elevation, and section view.

 • Check clashes between various disciplines.